Home Holiday Decoration 101

 The finishing touch on a modern wreath is often a standout detail, like a bow or large ornament.
 Keep it sleek and stylish:

-• Leather or Suede Ribbon: Choose a leather or suede ribbon for a modern, minimalist look.
+• Leather Ribbon or Suede Ribbon -- choose one for a minimalist look.

 10. Hang and Admire